 Since all other meanings are deeply hidden, to a Hebrew audience the name Casluhim must have sounded similar to either Orionites or Bunch Of Morons.

-And if that isn't bad enough, the segment סלח (salah) means forgive, pardon.
+And if that isn't bad enough, the segment סלח (salah) is a common verb that means to forgive or pardon; this verb always describes God's forgiving of man.
 Together with the particle כ (ke), as if, like, the name would also means As If They Forgive, or As If They Were Forgiven, which seems to express a doubt and doesn't sound very positive; the Casluhim are the Fools.

 Another name that may have to do with the constellation Orion is that of the mysterious race of the Nephilim.